-- Adaptation Displacement: Herbert West: Reanimator was written in 1921 and 1922.
+- Adaptation Displacement: Herbert West: Reanimator was written in 1921 and 1922, and Lovecraft and was known to dislike the story.
 The movie has almost completely supplanted it in popular culture.

 - Values Dissonance: HP Lovecraft was a racist note .
 Here's how he describes a black boxer in the Re-Animator short stories.